bryanloyd/NodeExpressMongoDB-Week4/README.md

 ## Objective

-Demonstrate your understanding of using Passport and Express middleware functions to restrict access to specific endpoints in your application to only certain users.
+Demonstrate your understanding of using the Node.js JavaScript runtime environment to set up a new set of REST API endpoints in an Express server application.
+Demonstrate your understanding of using the MongoDB database with the Mongoose ODM library to set up a Schema and Model for a collection of documents, and interact with the database through your Express server application.
+Demonstrate your ability to use Mongoose population.

 ## Instructions

-In this assignment, you will be adding more granular control over who is authorized to access which endpoints in your Express server application.
-You will implement a way to check if a user is an admin, then allow only admins to access certain endpoints.
-You will also implement allowing users to update or delete the comments that they themselves submitted.
+In this assignment, you will add support for five new endpoints.
+These endpoints will support GET, POST, and DELETE requests for a user's list of favorite campsites, as well as POST and DELETE requests for a single, specific favorite campsite.
+You will be working with files in the nucampsiteServer folder.

 ## Links